 Other Posts You’ll Love

-Hopefully now you have a great idea for a backpack, but if not – I also have another backpack post linked below that has more great options for kids!
-So be sure you check that out too.
+Hopefully now you have a great idea for a backpack.
 I am also linking to some other posts that might help get you school ready this year!

 Pin the Photo Below for Later

-If you have any trouble finding the best kids backpacks always feel free to DM via Instagram (@arinsolange) or comment below, and best of luck to you parents and your children as they start a new year of school!
+If you have any trouble finding the best kids backpacks always feel free to DM via Instagram (@arinsolange) or comment below.
+And be sure to follow me on Tik Tok for more back to school tips!
+Best of luck to you parents and your children as they start a new year of school!